 Rush pulls ahead in this comparison due to the large variety of unique features it has.
 After that, Lerna is a bit ahead of Turborepo, but I expect Turborepo to catch up in features soon.
 However, Turborepo still should be commended for the simplest remote caching setup.

 Each monorepo tool wins in one category, Lerna in performance, Turborepo in setup, and Rush in features.
 However, Lerna gets second in two categories, whereas Turborepo gets second in only one and Rush in none.
 While Lerna wins, Turborepo or Rush might still be better for your needs.
-If you want the best performance and good ease of use as well as a wide feature set, choose Lerna.
+If you want the best performance while being easy to use and including a wide feature set, choose Lerna.
 If you are using Vercel or want a modern monorepo tool that has a lot of future potential, try Turborepo.
 Finally, if you want the most features and/or are working in a large team, Rush might be the best choice.